+'''

+pGC->funcs->ValidateGC(pGC, changes, pDraw)

+GCPtr pGC;

-pGC->funcs->ValidateGC(pGC, changes, pDraw) GCPtr pGC; unsigned long changes; DrawablePtr pDraw;
+unsigned long changes;

+DrawablePtr pDraw;

+'''

 ValidateGC is called by DIX just before the GC will be used when one of many possible changes to the GC or the graphics system has happened.
-It can modify a devPrivates field of the GC or its contents, change the op vector, or change hardware according to the values in the GC.
+It can modify devPrivates data attached to the GC, change the op vector, or change hardware according to the values in the GC.
 It may not change the device-independent portion of the GC itself.

 In almost all cases, your ValidateGC() procedure should take the regions that drawing needs to be clipped to and combine them into a composite clip region, which you keep a pointer to in the private part of the GC.
 In this way, your drawing primitive routines (and whatever is below them) can easily determine what to clip and where.
 You should combine the regions clientClip (the region that the client desires to clip output to) and the region returned by NotClippedByChildren(), in DIX.
-An example is in Xserver/mfb/mfbgc.c.
+An example is in Xserver/fb/fbgc.c.
 Some kinds of extension software may cause this routine to be called more than originally intended; you should not rely on algorithms that will break under such circumstances.